tanbirali/fixa11y/Readme.md

 ```

 **Step 3: Setup the frontend**
-Navigate to the `fontend` directory.
+Navigate to the `frontend` directory.

 ```bash
 cd frontend